Piotr1215/homelab/docs/README.md

 ## Bootstrap

-Deploy the core infrastructure components using Terraform.
+Deploy the core infrastructure components using Terraform or OpenTofu.
 This sets up ArgoCD and essential operators.

 ### Fresh install